Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-3/01-quantification.md

 </p>

 **Strandedness:**
 One of the most important options in htseq-count is `strandedness`.
 It is critical to select the correct option for `strandedness` (`-s`) for your dataset, otherwise you may incorrectly use, or throw away, a lot of information.
 The default setting in htseq-count for `strandedness` is `yes`.
 This means reads will only be counted as overlapping a feature provided they map to the same strand as the feature.
 If your data was generated using an unstranded library preparation protocol, as in this experiment, we must set this option to `no`.
-Failiure to do so would mean you would throw away ~50% of all your reads, as they will be distributed equally across both strands for each feature in an unstranded library.
+Failure to do so would mean you would throw away ~50% of all your reads, as they will be distributed equally across both strands for each feature in an unstranded library.

 <p align="center">
 <img src="../figures/strandedness.png" alt="strand"